CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 ### Manage layer visibility

 Now that we have a way for syncing components through a centralized state using the Vuex store, we can start adding useful functionality.
 In location intelligence applications, one basic feature is the ability to show or hide layers on demand.
-We are going to create a new component called `SwitchComponent` to control the visibility of layers in the `src/components/switch-component` folder.
+We are going to create a new component called `LayerSelector` to control the visibility of layers in the `src/components/layer-selector` folder.

 In the HTML template for the component we are going to use the [`<md-switch>`](https://vuematerial.io/components/switch/) component from Vue Material.
 The first thing we need to do is import it in the `main.js` file and tell Vue to use it.
 The component will read the data from an array called `layersData`.
 We will use the `change` event to update the layer visibility when the user interacts with the toggle.